nickzoic/nick.zoic.org/art/qr-codes-advice/index.md

 This is some vast overkill.
-We know that locations have six alphanumeric digit codes you can enter in by hand if the barcode doesn't scan, so there's no need to 128-bit binary identifiers, names, another URL.
+We know that locations have six alphanumeric digit codes you can enter in by hand if the barcode doesn't scan, so there's no need to 128-bit [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier)s, names, another URL.

-We don't need a secure HMAC signature or an expiry timestamp either: what scenario are we protecting against here?
+We don't need a secure HMAC signature, the exact second the barcode was created or a 50 year expiry timestamp either: what scenario are we protecting against here?

-## What would I do differently?
+## Okay, so what would I do differently?

-* For a start, it shouldn't need to be an app.
+* For a start, check-in shouldn't need to be an app.
 A URL to a public website would suffice.
-That greatly reduces the requirements on phones.
+That greatly reduces the technical requirements on phones and the requirement for the government to release and maintain an app.
-* To avoid you having to re-enter name and phone every time, a cookie could be stored on your device.
+* To avoid you having to re-enter name and phone every time, a cookie could be stored on your device in the usual way.
 No need for a login or whatever.
 * The identifier in the QR code can be a lot shorter: the same as the six digit identifier you type in!
 Fewer symbols = smaller, easier to scan QR code.